Toooomey/primal-gym/README.md

 ### As a returning visitor:

-* I want to be able to check class timetables.
+* I want to be able to check what time a certain class is.
 * I want to be able to check the opening hours of the gym.
 * I would like to be able to view the location of the gym.
 * I would like to be able to view the contact details of the gym.